mrmanishere/mrmanishere.github.io/README.md

 [I'm probably going to use little area as some kind of update blog or whatever

-/11/06/2025 MM/DD/YYYY\ Hello!
-I just figured out that visiting mrmanishere.github.io or http://mcinawebbrowser.ddns.net doesnt seem to launch the java applet so I'm on my way to fix that!
+/11/06/2025 MM/DD/YYYY\ a new web domain! http://mcinawebbrowser.ddns.net

+/11/07/2025 MM/DD/YYYY\ Hello!
+As of now visiting either https://mrmanishere.github.io or http://mcinawebbrowser.ddns.net should work!

 ]